BSidesMUC/BsidesMunich2019/ctf.md

 robots: noindex
 ---
 ###We saved the cat!

 2019 was the first time that BSidesMunich offered a CTF as part of the event.
-It was full of monkey, locks, cats and crypto.
-There were good things and things-to-improve.
+It was full of monkeys, lions, dogs, cats and locks.
+There were good things, challenging things and things-to-improve.
 Overall though, the feedback has been positive, and we hope that participants had a good time!

 #### Thank you...